axelerant/engg-handbook/content/docs/how-we-work/ci-cd.md

 GitHub Actions tout themselves as an automation platform, not just CI/CD.
 In our projects, these are mostly used for CI/CD tasks.
 It is useful to know how you could run other forms of automation to manage a project on GitHub but we won't focus on that here.

+To set up GitHub Actions for your project, create a `.github/workflows` directory in your project root.
+You can add your workflow files in this directory.
+For the workflow files to be picked up by GitHub, they need to be in the default branch (e.g., `main`).
+For more details on what the workflow files should look like, refer to [our templates](https://github.com/contrib-tracker/backend/tree/main/.github/workflows) and the [GitHub Actions Manual](https://docs.github.com/en/actions).

 ## Other platforms

 It is possible that you may be on a project where the customer has picked a different CI platform.
-Common ones we have seen are CircleCI, Gitlab CI, and Jenkins.
+Common ones we have seen are [CircleCI](https://circleci.com/docs), [Gitlab CI](https://docs.gitlab.com/ee/ci/quick_start/), and [Jenkins](https://jenkins.io/doc).
 While these tools have different semantics and capabilities, the core principle is the same: with every commit or at other events, it would initiate one or more workflows that perform some action.
 Most commonly, these work in response to a commit or a pull request and run linting, unit, and functional tests on the overall codebase.